How can we use the law to ensure governments deliver climate justice?

 • Katie de Kauwe, Friends of the Earth

-• Talia Woodin, activist and filmmaker
+• Talia Woodin, Activist and filmmaker

 2. A human rights approach to the climate crisis